 Slowly gluten intolerance became an epidemic with more and more people believing that breads, and gluten in particular, caused digestive upsets.
 One of the biggest issues nowadays is that the integrity of the grains used has became compromised after generations of mass farming as well as price pressures reducing the quality of the soil and the seed used, and all this is due to our ever increasing demand for convenience food.

 The pyramid also still included meat in small quantities, and despite hypertension and heart diseases being on the rise, to this day, most supermarkets (with the exception of Waitrose) are unfazed about whether their animal products are grown with genetically modified feed or not (For more information on this go to:www.genewatch.org)

-This pyramid also includes recreational drugs such as alcohol and vitamin supplements.
-Yet it unwisely leaves the maximum amount of alcohol consumed down to personal discretion and fails to clarify whether the vitamins must be grown by nature and therefore have better bio-availability and recognition by the body, or if synthetically made versions by chemical companies in laboratories are just as appropriate.
+This pyramid also includes recreational drugs such as alcohol.
+It also includes vitamin supplements.
+Yet it unwisely leaves the maximum amount of alcohol consumed down to personal discretion and fails to clarify whether the vitamins must be grown by nature and therefore have better bio-availability and recognition by the body – or if synthetically made versions by chemical companies in laboratories are just as appropriate.

-So, as the convenience food industry developed it became apparent that lifestyle diseases failed to decrease and of course nutritional research developed and showed that this pyramid was inaccurate and that yet again a new pyramid was needed.
+As the convenience food industry developed it became apparent that lifestyle diseases failed to decrease.
+Subsequent nutritional research showed that this pyramid was inaccurate and that yet again a new pyramid was needed.